thechangelog/pipedream/docs/local_dev.md

 ## Troubleshooting and Misc

 If the docker containers fail to run you can remove the `-d` flag on the `docker run` command to see the output and likely potential error produced when starting it up.

-Troubleshooting requests from inside the varnish container
+Troubleshooting requests from inside the varnish container:

 ```bash
 # display dnsmasq configs
 cat /etc/dnsmasq.conf